 Common Uses in Fabrication

-Steel is extensively used in various fabrication processes due to its versatility and strength.
+Steel is widely used in various fabrication processes due to its versatility and strength.
 Carbon steel is often used in building construction and manufacturing of heavy machinery.
 Stainless steel, with its corrosion resistance, is ideal for making kitchen appliances, medical equipment, and automotive parts.
 Alloy and tool steels are commonly used in creating specialized tools, automotive components, and aerospace applications.

 Handling and Fabrication Techniques